yjmd2222/automatic-attendance/README-ENG.md

 `pip install -r requirements.txt`

-Fill out the template [info_template.py](fake_attendance/info_template.py) with your login, email information, and the zoom link _with_ the `#success`.
+Fill out the template [info_template.py](auto_attendance/info_template.py) with your login, email information, and the zoom link _with_ the `#success`.
 Rename the file to `info.py`

 Note: If the module fails to download the Chrome extension source, you can try downloading it manually.
 Check that its name is `extension_0_1_2_0.crx`, and put it in the root of the repository.
 See [this](https://crx-downloader.com/how-it-works) for direction.
 Screen QR Reader url: https://chrome.google.com/webstore/detail/screen-qr-reader/ekoaehpknadfoaolagjfdefeopkhfhln

 Also note for mac users: You may need to grant permission to the terminal access to System Events and Zoom.
 Go to `System Settings - Privacy & Security - Automation` and give it access to them.

 ## Run
-Run `python -m fake_attendance` for download, Zoom launch, and check-in.
+Run `python -m auto_attendance` for download, Zoom launch, and check-in.
 Read [How it works and why](#how-it-works-and-why) for explanation.

 To change the QR checking schedule, you can add an argument as either:
-- `-p` optional argument; one of `'regular'`, `'sprint challenge'`, `'project day 1'`, `'project days 2-5'`, `'section review day 1'`, `'section review day 2'`, and `'project section'` (See [settings.py](fake_attendance/settings.py) for actual timings.)
+- `-p` optional argument; one of `'regular'`, `'sprint challenge'`, `'project day 1'`, `'project days 2-5'`, `'section review day 1'`, `'section review day 2'`, and `'project section'` (See [settings.py](auto_attendance/settings.py) for actual timings.)
 - `-t` optional argument; a text file that contains a 24-hour format time sets, such as [test_times.txt](test_times.txt)
 - or positional argument; a series of time sets, such as `10:00 15:00` (This case would be multiple arguments).

 Leaving it blank is the same as `'regular'` argument.

-Type `python -m fake_attendance -h` for more information.
+Type `python -m auto_attendance -h` for more information.
 Note that arguments are parsed in the listed order above, ignoring others when passed correctly.

-For a single test to fire right away, run `python -m fake_attendance.fake_check_in`.
+For a single test to fire right away, run `python -m auto_attendance.fake_check_in`.

 Currently supports `Ctrl + Alt(command) + Shift + L` for launching Zoom, `Ctrl + Alt(command) + Shift + C` for checking in with QR code, and `Ctrl + Alt(command) + Shift + Q` for quitting Zoom.
 These commands work anywhere (inside and outside of the terminal).

 ## Quit
 To quit, press `Ctrl + C` in the terminal or `Ctrl + Alt(command) + Shift + E` anywhere.
-The former is the default hotkey for quitting a Python script, and the latter is a user-defined hotkey: see [scheduler.py](https://github.com/yjmd2222/fake-attendance/blob/d38ceb32321eac70bbd7902cd87dd7bd88a61a6d/fake_attendance/scheduler.py#L124-L127) and [settings.py](https://github.com/yjmd2222/fake-attendance/blob/d38ceb32321eac70bbd7902cd87dd7bd88a61a6d/fake_attendance/settings.py#L111).
+The former is the default hotkey for quitting a Python script, and the latter is a user-defined hotkey: see [scheduler.py](https://github.com/yjmd2222/fake-attendance/blob/d38ceb32321eac70bbd7902cd87dd7bd88a61a6d/auto_attendance/scheduler.py#L124-L127) and [settings.py](https://github.com/yjmd2222/fake-attendance/blob/d38ceb32321eac70bbd7902cd87dd7bd88a61a6d/auto_attendance/settings.py#L111).

 The second hotkey allows quitting even when not focused on the terminal, and it may not work in the middle of a job until the job is finished which I believe is due to the usage of `APScheduler`'s `BackgroundScheduler`.